OliverNathan/OliverNathan/README.md

 - 👋 Hi, I’m @OliverNathan
 - 👀 I’m interested in pray
 - 🌱 I’m currently learning bible
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate in heaven
-- 📫 How to reach me in heaven
+- 📫 How to reach me in

 <!---
 OliverNathan/OliverNathan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.